SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		:param rectangle: an existing object of Java class Rectangle
 		:return: a new region object.

-		In addition to creating a region by using the tool provided by the IDE, a region can be created by specifying a rectangle.
-This is how the visual representation in the IDE of such a region is internally set up in the script.
-A region can also be created by users in run-time using :py:meth:`Region.selectRegion`.

-		You can create a region based on another region.
-This just duplicates the region (new object).
-This can be useful, if you need the same region with different attributes, such as another :ref:`observation loop <ObservingVisualEventsinaRegion>`
-		or use :py:meth:`Region.setThrowException` to control
-		whether throwing an exception when finding fails.
-Another way to create a region is to specify a rectangle object or to :ref:`extend an existing region <ExtendingaRegion>`.
+		For **other ways to create new Regions** see: :ref:`Extend existing Regions <ExtendingaRegion>`.

-		*Note:* The position and dimension attributes are named x, y (values representing the top left corner) and w, h (width and height).
+		*NOTE:* The position and dimension attributes are named x, y representing the top left corner and w, h being width and height.
-		You might use these or the get/set methods.
+		You might access/change these values directly or use the available getter/setter methods.
 		::

 			topLeft = Location(reg.x, reg.y) # equivalent to